Skip to main content

 ```bash

-dotnet test path/to/project --no-build --verbosity quiet
+dotnet test path/to/project --no-build --verbosity minimal

 ```